gofilipa/qt/_posts/2019-11-22-explain-yourself.md

 idea---I'm developing a digital annotation tool that has a multi-color highlighter for teaching purposes.
-I'm hoping that the colors will help students to engage their immediate and embodied responses to reading, prior to their articulation in language.
+I'm hoping that the colors will help students to engage their immediate and embodied responses to reading, prior to their articulation in language. ... neuroscience and technology disability studies

+my professor saying that i need to explain the utility of this tool. life go fuck yourself sir.